yamamo2shun1/PICrouter/README.md

 This library is also licensed by CC by-SA 3.0.

 And then We extend a special thank you to Tomoya(@tomoya723) and Rundog(@rundog).
-Tomoya gave many advices for designing of this board and Rundog
+Tomoya gave many advices for designing of this board.
-assisted us with this board's production.
+Rundog assisted us with this board's production.

 [sparkfun]: http://www.opencircuits.com/SFE_Footprint_Library_Eagle